eHealthAfrica/aether/documentation/introduction/index.md

 - Data goes out

 To do this, Aether works with _data contracts_: definitions that provide guarantees about the structure of the data that is output, so that dashbaords or other external systems can be confident of its integrity.

+More details about Aether, along with a short demo is available in this [13 minute video](https://drive.google.com/drive/folders/1wl0IjFASveRBCbbTywnvXKx-RwAvHB06).